ustaxcourt/2025-digital-environment-rfq/README.md

 The Court amended the RFQ on 2/22/2025.
 The RFQ Document, Attachment C-1 Technical Qualifications, and Attachment H-1 Labor Category Descriptions were amended.
 Changes to each are detailed in the [List of Amendments](./List%20of%20Amendments%2002222025.xlsx).

-## Industry Day

-Industry Day for this opportunity is on February 26, 2025 from 10:00am – 3:00pm ET in the North Courtroom of the US Tax Court’s main location at 400 Second Street, NW, Washington, DC 20217.
-Detailed information about the Court and this solicitation will be shared and group Q&A sessions will provide attendees with the opportunity to ask questions directly to the Court POCs.

-Interested offerors may register for Industry Day by E-mailing [itprocurement@ustaxcourt.gov](mailto:itprocurement@ustaxcourt.gov) by February 21, 2025.
-Use subject line: “Industry Day Registration: Digital Environment”.
-Please share the number of attendees in your party and questions in advance where possible.

 ## Table of Contents

 1. [RFQ Document amended](./Digital%20Environment%20RFQ%20amended.pdf)